 Looking to buy a Toka plum tree?
 Check availability.
 Here too.

 Almost ubiquitous across the country, the Toka Plum Tree has a huge growing habitat across USDA Hardiness Zones 3 through 8.
 It is a sturdy and extremely cold hardy fruit tree, the Toka is hardy down to a whopping minus 40 degrees Fahrenheit.

 The Toka Plum Tree reaches a mature height of 15 to 20 feet, a manageable size for any home gardener.
-The tree’s mature spread runs between 12 and 18 feet, but with its vase like shape the widest point of the spread is at the very top of the tree.
-It may take up a good amount of space, but gives back so much more.
+The tree’s mature spread runs between 12 and 18 feet, but with its vase-like shape, the widest point of the distance is at the very top of the tree.
+It may take up much space but gives back so much more.
 With its beautiful presence and ability to pollinate freely, you will be happy you planted a Toka Bubblegum Plum.

 Like all plum trees, the Toka Plum loves full sun and a well-drained, composted soil.
 Mix your soil with nutritional compost to ensure good moisture retention with optimal drainage.
 When planted properly it will reward you with beautiful medium-sized purple red plums sporting a full flavored, pretty yellow/orange flesh.